timjb/timjb.github.io/posts/2013-08-04-hakyll-github-and-travis.markdown

 For the last step, we will need to authorize Travis to publish changes to the Github repository.
 We will use a url to the Github repository with HTTP authentication information to do this.
 To make sure nobody sees your password, run

-[^1]: Apparently, I'm [not the first one](http://wesleyhales.com/blog/2013/03/29/Fun-with-Static-Site-Generators-and-Travis/) who has the idea of using Travis CI for this purpose.
+[^1]: Apparently, I'm [not the first one](http://wesleyhales.com/blog/2013/03/29/Fun-with-Static-Site-Generators-and-Travis/) to have the idea of using Travis CI for this purpose.

    $ gem install travis
    $ travis encrypt "REPO_URL=https://your-name:password@github.com/your-name/your-name.github.com.git"